codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

       - echo "Hello, ${{ inputs.name }}"
 {{< /highlight >}}

-As in the above example no `default` value is provided, then name must be specified when starting builds for this workflow, or otherwise it will be left blank.
+As no `default` value is provided in the above example, then name must be specified when starting builds for this workflow, or otherwise it will be left blank.

-### Boolean inputs
+### Using inputs to conditionally run scripts (booleans)

+ Boolean inputs can be useful to control whether some build steps are enabled or disabled, or they can be used to turn some features on or off.
 When given boolean values are substituted into the workflow, then their type is kept as boolean as long as they are not directly used within other values that are already strings (such as scripts).
-Consequently, boolean inputs can be useful to control whether some build steps are enabled or disabled, or they can be used to turn some features on or off.
-Such as:

 {{< highlight yaml "style=paraiso-dark">}}
 workflows: